opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 # Nodes stats

-The Nodes stats API returns statistics about your cluster.
+The nodes stats API returns statistics about your cluster.

 ## Path and HTTP methods